 New Water Heater Regulations Mean The Time To Replace Is Now!

 While most homeowners are worrying about getting their taxes submitted on time, contractors across the nation are gearing up for new federal Department of Energy regulations regarding water heaters.
 The National Appliance Energy Conservation Act, or NAECA, raises the minimum efficiency (energy factor) of nearly all residential water heaters.
 Going into effect April 16, 2015, NAECA impacts all tank-type brands of water heaters.
-Although older units may be available in limited quantities and can be installed after this date, manufacturers across the United States will not be making the “current style” anymore.
+Although older units may be available in limited quantities and can be installed after this date, manufacturers across the United States will not be making the “old style” anymore.
 This new regulation is being implemented as a government energy savings initiative.

 Although the new regulations impact manufacturers, dealers, and contractors, the ones who will be most affected by the regulations will be homeowners.
 The new standards do not require homeowners to replace their current water heaters, but as time passes you will only be able to buy units meeting the new DOE efficiency standards.
 Some of the extra cost may be recouped in energy savings, eventually.
 In most cases the savings amount to less than a couple of dozen bucks a year, with payback periods as long as 10+ years.

 For models under 55 gallons in capacity, there will be additional insulation on the water heater.
 Although units will be using similar technology as before, most models will grow by 2 inches to meet the new standard.
 This change could be in height and/or width.
 What this means for homeowners is that additional planning and preparation may need to go in to a water heater purchase.
 There could be size and placement restrictions, and additional plumbing or gas line alterations may need to be completed prior to water heater installation.
 This is not the only issue presented by the new standards regulations.
 History tells us that whenever a change of this magnitude is instituted, prices of higher efficiency equipment are always affected.
 Following the last major efficiency upgrade, there was a price increase for the new standard equipment of between 8-12%.
-As of mid-February, we now know from one of the major manufacturers that these price increases on the new NAECA compliant products will be up to 40%.
+We now know from one of the major manufacturers that these price increases on the new NAECA compliant products will be up to 40%.
 We can only surmise that all major water heater manufacturers will follow suit.

 For models over 55 gallons in capacity, there is a bigger change.
 The new standards have forced manufacturers to adopt technologies that are likely to increase the price of water heaters and their installation significantly.
 Large water heaters of 55 gallons and above may double or triple in price, according to some industry observers.
 Most models will be required to change to a newer technology.
 This involves massive re-engineering and retooling.
 Gas water heaters will now be required to be High Efficiency Condensing models.
 Electric water heaters will need to be Hybrid Electric Heat Pump models.
 There are significant size differences in these new style water heaters over 55 gallons.